 Since then?
 Mostly a mess.
 The 2019 campaign saw the Rams beset by injuries on the offensive line, which really put a wrench in the immobile Goff’s ability to operate.
 He threw 22 touchdowns against 16 picks, fumbled seven times and had an 86.5 passer rating.

 OK, maybe that was a mirage.
 Turns out it wasn’t.
-Even this year, with L.A. boasting one of the NFL’s best defenses under coordinator Brandon Staley and a much-improved rushing attack, Goff has been a liability.
-Entering Week 16, the 26-year-old had 20 touchdown tosses, 12 interceptions and a 92.4 passer rating that ranks 24th among 36 qualifiers.
+Even this year, with L.A. boasting the NFL’s No. 1 defense under coordinator Brandon Staley and a much-improved rushing attack, Goff has been a liability.
+The 26-year-old had 20 touchdown tosses, 13 interceptions and a 90.0 passer rating that ranked 23rd among 36 qualifiers in 2020.

 Mind you, this is while operating a system masterminded by the most brilliant young head coach of the modern era in McVay.
 How is that not a red flag, and an obvious indication that it’s time to move on after witnessing a four-season sample size?